cangiuli/latex2wp/README.md

     Uses WP-LaTeX syntax ($latex $) for inline math, and converts display math to PNG.

+      -i PATH  --img-src=PATH    Prepend PATH to image URLs in HTML.
+                                 Does not affect where images will be saved.
       -o DIR   --output-dir=DIR  Output to DIR instead of current directory.
       -t DIR   --temp-dir=DIR    Use DIR for temporary files instead of /tmp.

 You'll also need
 ----------------